 Most would agree that Triathlon is likely to remain the favoured multisport event of the masses, and Jonathan is keen on reaching a competent level in the water, so maybe this is something he will work towards in the future.
 For now, running and cycling are what he enjoys doing the most.

 Winter was a bleak time for Jonathan, with most of his bike training taking place on a turbo trainer in his shed, but at least he was able to build up some running mileage again.
-As spring blossomed, the running was progressing well (The IP spring running challenge helping there) and he re-familiarised himself with multisport racing at a sprint distance Duathlon at Bedford, looking forward to Stockton.
+As spring blossomed, the running was progressing well (The Integral Powertrain spring running challenge helping there) and he re-familiarised himself with multisport racing at a sprint distance Duathlon at Bedford.

 Jonathan built up the training volume for this event with lots of cycling.
 It went well though he would still benefit from more time on the bike.
 The summer brought more isolated attention to each discipline, racing where possible in 5 and 10k running races and local club cycling time trials.
-The hard work certainly started to pay off when combined with some adjustments to bike position and a few new shiny additions, gaining some PB’s.
-He also managed a new 10k run PB too, so it has been a good training period.
+The hard work certainly started to pay off gaining some PB’s on the bike and he also managed a new 10k run PB too.

 The ITU World Duathlon Championships will be a great experience for Jonathan.
 As one of only four GB members competing in the 30-34 age category he’ll be aiming to replicate the world class performance he’s part of in his working life within his sporting activities.
 Go Jonathan, go GB Team.